efritz/blog/content/articles/2017-08-12-charon-simulator.md

 showpagemeta = true
 +++

-### Rate limiting
+### Configuring rate limits

 Charon, as described in the [whitepaper](/papers#charon), is a cooperative system used to enforce limited access to resources on behalf of users.
-For example, an HTTP API server can can choose to immediately return an [HTTP 429](https://httpstatuses.com/429) response if the limited resource has had a large number of requests from that user in its recent history.
+For example, an HTTP API server can choose to immediately return an [HTTP 429](https://httpstatuses.com/429) response if the limited resource has had a large number of requests from that user in its recent history.
 This can help save, for example, expensive database operations which are a much more precious resource than server cycles handling request (and rate limit) middleware.

 Charon is a service designed to *grant* or *reject* either an individual or a group of requests for a **resource** on behalf of a **domain**.
 Domains and resources are identified in Charon by opaque strings.
 Resources can be anything that need to be protected - database calls, compute resources, external API calls, etc. A domain is generally backed by a user or tenant, but could also be a group of users, a system, or an ephemeral or abstract entity such as a request or an event.